-- give a true and fair view of the state of the company's affairs as at 31 December 2018 and of its profit for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the company's affairs as at 31 December 2018 and of its profit for the year then ended: - have been properly prepared in accordance with IFRS; and - have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements of Northern Powergrid (Yorkshire) plc (the 'company') which comprise:
+We have audited the financial statements of Northern Powergrid (Northeast) Limited (the 'company') which comprise:

 - the statement of profit or loss;

 - the statement of other comprehensive income;

 - the statement of financial position;

 - the statement of changes in equity;

-- the statement of cash flows;
+- the statement of cash flows:

 - the related accounting policies; and

 - the related notes 1 to 30.